peritext/peritext/specification/files/doc-contents_structure.md

 * contain a style.css file that will specify style for this part (contentRoot/style.css will apply to all subfolders)
 * images, videos, data, and other files, that will be accessed through the documents as if their were root (exemple : "contentRoot/chapter1/img.png" will be accessed in the content file as "img.png")
+* a templates folder that will feature templates to use for things such as reference, bibliography, ...
+* a plugins template that will feature additional/custom modulo modules

 ## Overview